ahoffer/concurrency-exercises/solutions/README.md

 ```

 The constructor calls an initialization method:
 ```java
 private MySingleton() {
         initialize();
     }
 ```

-The initialization methods is deliberately long running to increase the change that multithreads will create multiple instances of the singleton.
+The initialization methods is deliberately long running to increase the chance that more than one thread creates an instance of the singleton.

 ### Solution 1: synchronization